ktangsali/physicsnemo-sym/docs/user_guide/advanced/conjugate_heat_transfer.rst

 You can then post-process these quantities based on your choice to visualize the desired variables. `Paraview’s Calculator Filter
 <https://kitware.github.io/paraview-docs/latest/python/paraview.simple.Calculator.html>`_ was used for the
 plot shown below.
-The wall velocity gradients comparison between OpenFOAM and Modulus Sym is shown in :numref:`fig-3d_heat_sink_wall_velGrad`.
+The wall velocity gradients comparison between OpenFOAM and PhysicsNeMo Sym is shown in :numref:`fig-3d_heat_sink_wall_velGrad`.

 .. _fig-3d_heat_sink_wall_velGrad:

 .. figure:: /images/user_guide/wall_shear_stress_3Fin.png
    :alt: Comparison of magnitude of wall velocity gradients.
-Left: Modulus Sym.
+Left: PhysicsNeMo Sym.
 Right: OpenFOAM
    :width: 80.0%
    :align: center

    Comparison of magnitude of wall velocity gradients.
-Left: Modulus Sym.
+Left: PhysicsNeMo Sym.
    Right: OpenFOAM